kboroz/Causal_Inference_and_ML/Week07 Project Session/README.md

   -Prepare a 2-page presentation

 ## **VOLUNTARY**:
-  -If possible, describe or show some methods or techniques you would like to apply to your dataset
+  -If possible, describe or show some methods or techniques from the course you would like to apply to your dataset